 Airfare and Hotel

-Between the design, encoding, maintenance, renewals, domain, hosting, and etc…that’s $$.
+Between the design, coding, maintenance, renewals, domain, hosting, and etc…that’s $$.

-Most gig referral sites run about $300 for their yearly fee, typically a dancer has a minimum of 1 or 2, typically more for most professionals
+Most gig referral sites run about $350+ for their yearly fee, typically a dancer has a minimum of 1 or 2 and more for most professionals.

 Dancing full time causes constant weight shifts, and seamstresses are pricey.
-This is the only way to ensure though that our costumes stay on securely and do not detract from the show after rigorous shows and rehearsals.
+This is the only way to ensure though that our costumes stay on securely and do not detract from the show after rigorous performances and rehearsals.
+Anytime we obtain a new costume as well, we immediately need to fit is properly.

 One might say “that’s not a necessary expense” but boy that couldn’t be more wrong!
 Could you imagine me coming to a venue looking great head to toe but with long locks that are ill kept and ragged?
-Keeping my VERY long hair clean, neat, and healthy is a process, and doesn.’t come cheap
+Keeping my VERY long hair clean, neat, and healthy is a process, and doesn’t come cheap!
+Al o fthe products and supplies we use to prepare for your performance is an expense as well.

 Expensive Fuels for Fire Performances